 He pulls me out of that dancing circle and drags me through the energetic maze of bodies.
 “LET’S GET YOU A DRINK.”

 He does not wait for an answer or permission as though he doesn’t need it.
-We reach the bar and he orders another mug of Angkor beer for me.
+We reach the bar and he orders another pint for me.

 “Unless you want something else,” he says.
 In this corner of the club, the music quits imposing and goes back to being an invisible ornament.
 A background noise.